 When you’re contemplating a career change, one of the most important decisions you’ll have to make is what to do with the retirement savings you’ve accumulated.
 If you contributed to a 401(k), 403(b) or a similar employer-sponsored plan, transferring it to another qualified account is the easiest way to take it with you.
 Rolling your account over is fairly straightforward but there are a few basic rules to keep in mind.
+A financial advisor can help you create a plan to reach your retirement goals.
 Here are a few potentially costly rollover missteps you’ll want to avoid.

 Find out now: How does my 401(k) work?